 - 'Pupil Passports' are completed by all children receiving SEND interventions in school.
 This forms part of their APDR documentation.
-It is a chance for pupils to air their views on what they feel they are good at and enjoy, what they find difficult, what makes learning easier for them and what they want to get better at.
-Additionally, all SEND children complete a One Page Profile document, which is kept accessible, to make their strengths and needs clear to visiting teachers or new staff. - Informal coffee mornings/afternoons are held, where parents are invited to share their views on how the school can improve in areas such as communication. - Copies of the APDR documents are sent out each term and the parents are invited to contact the class teacher or SENDCo if they have any concerns about their content or queries about the targets stated or provision provided. - Formal meetings between the parents and teachers (and/or the SENDCo) are arranged at least 3 times a year to discuss the progress of SEND pupils.
+It is a chance for pupils to air their views on what they feel they are good at and enjoy, what they find difficult, what makes learning easier for them and what they want to get better at. - Formal meetings between the parents and teachers (and/or the SENDCo) will be arranged at least 3 times a year to discuss the progress of SEND pupils.
 These meetings may be discreet or take place during Parents' Evenings or at an Annual Review Meeting.
 These parental views are recorded on the child's APDR documents. - The views of the child about their progress towards achieving their SEND targets are sought after each cycle of the APDR process and their views help to mutually agree new targets for the following APDR cycle, which are recorded on their APDR documents. - Class-based open sessions and parent workshops (E.g. Phonics or Math's support) give opportunities to talk informally with classroom staff, discuss the support provided and gain a greater understanding of how children learn. - Regular opportunities for liaison with class teachers to discuss a child's progress, needs and provision in class. - Meetings with outside agencies whenever a specialist from an outside agency comes to school to visit a pupil, they will arrange a meeting with the pupil's parents or arrange a time to speak on the phone to hear their views. - Meetings with, and advice from, outside agencies e.g. Parent Family Support Advisors (PFSA) or Parent Carer Forum.
-As a school, we can signpost families to a number of different services which provide opportunities and support for parents of children with SEN and Disabilities.

-- School entry planning and review meetings. - Parent questionnaires asking for opinions and views about SEND provision at our school.
+As a school, we can signpost families to a number of different services which provide opportunities and support for parents of children with SEN and Disabilities. - School entry planning and review meetings. - Parent questionnaires asking for opinions and views about SEND provision at our school.